Chagas disease: Transmission

 T. cruzi can be transmitted by various triatomine bugs in the genera Triatoma, Panstrongylus, and Rhodnius.
 The primary vectors for human infection are the species of triatomine bugs that inhabit human dwellings, namely Triatoma infestans, Rhodnius prolixus, Triatoma dimidiata and Panstrongylus megistus.
 These insects are known by a number of local names, including vinchuca in Argentina, Bolivia, Chile and Paraguay, barbeiro (the barber) in Brazil, pito in Colombia, chinche in Central America, and chipo in Venezuela.
 The bugs tend to feed at night, preferring moist surfaces near the eyes or mouth.
 A triatomine bug can become infected with T. cruzi when it feeds on an infected host.
 T. cruzi replicates in the insect's intestinal tract and is shed in the bug's feces.
 When an infected triatomine feeds, it pierces the skin and takes in a blood meal, defecating at the same time to make room for the new meal.
 The bite is typically painless, but causes itching.
 Scratching at the bite introduces the T. cruzi-laden feces into the bite wound, initiating infection.

-In addition to classical vector spread, Chagas disease can be transmitted through consumption of food or drink contaminated with triatomine insects or their feces.
+In addition to classical vector spread, Chagas disease can be transmitted through the consumption of food or drink contaminated with triatomine insects or their feces.
 Since heating or drying kills the parasites, drinks and especially fruit juices are the most frequent source of infection.
-This oral route of transmission has been implicated in several outbreaks, where it led to unusually severe symptoms, likely due to infection with a higher parasite load than from the bite of a triatomine bug.
+This oral route of transmission has been implicated in several outbreaks, where it led to unusually severe symptoms, likely due to infection with a higher parasite load than from the bite of a triatomine bug—a single crushed triatomine in a food or beverage harboring T cruzi can contain about 600,000 metacyclic trypomastigotes, while triatomine fecal matter contains 3,000-4,000 per μL.

-T. cruzi can be transmitted independent of the triatomine bug during blood transfusion, following organ transplantation, or across the placenta during pregnancy.
+T. cruzi can be transmitted independently of the triatomine bug during blood transfusion, following organ transplantation, or across the placenta during pregnancy.
 Transfusion with the blood of an infected donor infects the recipient 10–25% of the time.
 To prevent this, blood donations are screened for T. cruzi in many countries with endemic Chagas disease, as well as the United States.
 Similarly, transplantation of solid organs from an infected donor can transmit T. cruzi to the recipient.
 This is especially true for heart transplant, which transmits T. cruzi 75–100% of the time, and less so for transplantation of the liver (0–29%) or a kidney (0–19%).
 An infected mother can pass T. cruzi to her child through the placenta; this occurs in up to 15% of births by infected mothers.
 As of 2019, 22.5% of new infections occurred through congenital transmission.